learnqtkenya/squared/content/blog/2025-07-25-can-spi-bridge-solutions.md

 *Picture this: You're developing a smart factory controller using a Raspberry Pi CM4.
 It handles WiFi, processes data beautifully, and interfaces with cloud services—but your factory floor runs on CAN bus networks that have been reliable for decades.
 Your modern processor doesn't speak CAN natively, creating a critical integration gap.
 You're not alone: over 1 billion CAN nodes operate worldwide in automotive and industrial systems, yet mainstream processors prioritize consumer connectivity over industrial protocols.*

-*This guide examines three proven approaches to bridge SPI interfaces with CAN networks, helping you connect cutting-edge processors to established industrial infrastructure.*
+*This guide examines three proven approaches to bridge SPI interfaces with CAN networks, helping you connect cutting-edge processors to established industrial infrastructure.
+Performance figures presented are representative values based on vendor specifications, typical implementations, and published application notes—actual performance may vary based on specific hardware, software implementation, and operating conditions.*

 ## The Integration Challenge